WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment5.md

 1. Select **New Relic** from the list.

 	>**Speaking Point:** We will just try out the **New Relic** add-on as an example.
-It provides additional rich monitoring and outside-in monitoring support that we can take advantage now easily within Windows Azure.
+It provides additional rich monitoring and outside-in monitoring support that we can take advantage of now easily within Windows Azure.

 	![Adding New Relic Add-On](Images/adding-new-relic-add-on.png?raw=true "Adding New Relic Add-On")